Distribution (DIrect) or Reseller (Indirect)

 Direct Distribution VS Indirect Distribution

-distribution channel is a chain of businesses that a product or service runs through until it gets to the end consumer.
+A distribution channel is a chain of businesses that a product or service runs through until it gets to the end consumer.
 Channels can be direct or indirect.
 Distribution channels in the consumer world can include everyone from the retailer to the shipping center and the warehouse.
 Direct allows the customer to buy goods from the manufacturer and indirect channels move the product through other channels before it reaches the consumer.
 There are bonuses to both types of channels.
 In the SaaS world, this translates into a Distributor being a company that has hundreds of resellers who come to them to access multiple products to sell and focus on, but also offer extra services such as full managed service offerings.

 Direct Distribution